20 Important Queer Movies Of The 20th Century

 3. Some Like it Hot (1959)

-Billy Wilder’s Some Like it Hot is one of those films that remains important not as a direct manifestation of queer issues but as a cunning subversion of the mainstream understanding of it altogether.
+Billy Wilder’s Some Like it Hot is one of those movies that remains important not as a direct manifestation of queer issues but as a cunning subversion of the mainstream understanding of it altogether.
 Its relevance lies in the carnivalesque treatment of the chaotic defiance of social mores and sexual norms.
 Some Like It Hot is essentially a film about masquerade, and under the guise of an early Hollywood gangster flick, the film parodies the conventions of that genre while simultaneously shrouding itself in the iconography of a more liberated era.

 Saxophonist Joe (Tony Curtis) and double-bass player Jerry (Jack Lemmon), accidentally witness a fictionalized version of the St Valentine’s Day Massacre.
-Realizing that there is nowhere to hide in cold, snowy Chicago, the pair don wigs and dresses, disguise themselves as female musicians, and join an all-girl band headed for balmy Florida.
+Realizing that there is nowhere to hide in cold, snowy Chicago, the pair don wigs and dresses, disguise themselves as female musicians and join an all-girl band headed for balmy Florida.
 Costume and performance lie at the heart of Some Like It Hot.
 Its two lead characters are musicians, performers, who eagerly transform their personas in order to play gigs.

 The inversion of gender identity sits at the heart of Some Like It Hot.
 This transgression of gender norms is perhaps the most Shakespearean element of a film whose reliance on confusing plotlines and complex wordplay owe more than a little to the bard’s comedies like As You Like It and Twelfth Night.
 As a film produced in the 1950s, it had neither the freedom nor the vocabulary to talk about these issues.
 However, what it succeeds in doing is troubling and undermining the entrenched – and, at the time, powerful – categories of male/female or gay/straight.